Skip to main content

 Visitor Facilities And Travel

-Torre Guaceto is accessible from Brindisi, approximately 20 kilometers to the south, via the coastal road.
+Torre Guaceto is accessible from Brindisi, approximately 20 kilometres to the south, via the coastal road.
 Brindisi is served by both rail and air connections.
 Summer shuttle bus services operate from Brindisi to the reserve during peak visitor periods.
 Parking areas at the reserve entrance provide access to the trail network and beach areas.
-A visitor center provides information, exhibits, and booking for guided activities including snorkeling excursions and nature walks.
+A visitor centre provides information, exhibits, and booking for guided activities including snorkelling excursions and nature walks.
 Beach access is managed through a controlled entry system during summer months, with a maximum daily visitor number to prevent overuse.
 The nearest accommodation is in surrounding communities including Carovigno and Ostuni, both offering ranges of hotels, B&Bs, and vacation rentals.
-Restaurants in nearby towns serve Pugliese cuisine featuring local olive oil, seafood, and regional specialties.
+Restaurants in nearby towns serve Pugliese cuisine featuring local olive oil, seafood, and regional specialities.
 The reserve is open year-round, though marine activities are concentrated in the warmer months from May through October.

 Conservation And Sustainability